 What is a beverage package margin?

-A beverage package margin is the difference between your cost of goods for drinks and the price you charge your customer.
-For events, you typically charge per person, not per drink consumed.
+A beverage package margin shows the difference between your drink costs and what you charge customers.
+For events, you charge per person rather than per drink consumed.

 Corporate drinks for 50 people, 3 hours: